 The Short Order Cook is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.
 If you click on a link and make a purchase, I may earn a small commission on the sale at no additional cost to you.
 This helps with the costs of running the blog.
 Thank you!

-- 2 large boneless skinless chicken breasts cut into medium sized chunks
+- 1 pound boneless skinless chicken breasts (2 large) cut into medium sized chunks

 - 2 eggs

 - ¾ C Parmesan Cheese grated

 - In 3 pie pans or shallow rimmed plates, prep the ingredients.
 In one pan place, the cut-up chicken.

 - In another pan, whisk together the eggs, add some salt and pepper.
 Then add a splash of water and whisk again.

 - In the final pan, add the parmesan, almond flour, seasoned salt, and black pepper.

 - Once the ingredients are ready, get a frying pan ready on the stove and add enough oil so that it is about ½' deep. .
 Heat on medium-high heat for a few minutes so the oil can come to temperature.
 You can check to see if it is ready for frying by sticking the end of a wooden spoon handle gently into the oil, is little bubbles form around the wooden spoon end, it is ready!

 - Dip each chicken chunk into the beaten egg and then roll or toss gently in the grain-free coating mixture.
 Place each nugget gently into the frying pan.
 DO NOT overcrowd the pan, this recipe will make about 2-3 batches so you will only fit some of the nuggets in about the frying pan.